Sea buckthorn: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Numerous laboratory studies, animal studies, and human studies have highlighted the antioxidant activity of sea buckthorn.
-This property might explain its potential beneficial effect on various diseases, including cancer, cardiovascular diseases, diabetes, immune disorders, inflammatory diseases, liver disorders, radiation-induced injuries, ocular disorders, and chemotherapy-related toxicity.
+Many laboratory, animal, and human studies have demonstrated the antioxidant activity of sea buckthorn.
+This property could explain its potential beneficial effect on various diseases, including cancer, cardiovascular diseases, diabetes, immune disorders, inflammatory diseases, liver disorders, radiation-induced injuries, eye disorders, and chemotherapy-related toxicity.
 Sea buckthorn flavonoids, in particular, are recognized for their ability to neutralize free radicals and protect against oxidative stress and radiation.

 Usages associés